Coronavirus Vaccine Updates: Debate over how to stop virus surge in upper Midwest

 Even though more than 20% of Americans are now fully vaccinated, infections are surging in some areas, especially Michigan.
-Governor Gretchen Whitmer is requesting more vaccines saying doubling down on distribution to achieve 70% herd immunity is the answer.
+Governor Gretchen Whitmer is requesting more vaccines, hoping that doubling down on distribution to achieve 70% herd immunity is the answer.

 Instead, the CDC is sending Michigan a "surge team" to help FEMA with vaccinations, and the agency's director is calling for "stronger" restrictions in the state.
 Across the country, the daily case average is now at peak summer-surge levels, about 66,000 cases per day.